deciduously/deciduously-com-rs/drafts/ttt-hs.md

 As an aside, this example could have been rewritten: `addEmUp = foldr (+) 0` - if the argument is the final term in the definition and the argument list, it can be dropped.
 This process is known as an [eta-reduction](https://en.wikipedia.org/wiki/Lambda_calculus#%CE%B7-conversion) in the lambda calculus lingo.
 The compiler instead sees this definition as a curried function expecting one more value, and if it gets called with that value, it will fully evaluate the expression.

-#### Back to `Show`
+### The `Show` Must Go On

-That digression got away from me, but now we're armed to dive in to this bigger, messier fold.
+That digression got a little nuts, but now we're armed to dive in to this bigger, messier fold.
 We know its going to do the same basic type of thing as `addEmUp`.
 So the first thing to look for is those three elements we know we'll need: the processing function, the starting value to accumulate in to, and the collection to process.
 As a reminder, here's the first line of our `show` definition:

 ```haskell
 show (Board cs) = foldr spaceEachThird [].withIndicesFrom 1.fmap showCell $ cs